 - general knowledge of petroleum geology and geophysics including the definition of important terms, an introduction to exploration and play concepts, a pan-Arctic overview of existing field and new discoveries and some concepts related to sustainable exploitation

-- Knowledge of the interdisciplinary nature of risk assessment and management linked to the petroleum industry including the implications of uncertainty for the assessment and management of environmental, operational and technological risks.
+- good knowledge of the interdisciplinary nature of risk assessment and management linked to the petroleum industry including the implications of uncertainty for the assessment and management of environmental, operational and technological risks

 - overview of surveillance systems/remote sensing (satellite, airplane, unmanned plates) and relevant satellite sensors

-- Knowledge of Synthetic aperture radar principles, data analysis, sea-ice, ocean wave, wind and current applications and SAR for oil spill detection and characterisation.
+- good knowledge of Synthetic aperture radar principles, data analysis, sea-ice, ocean wave, wind and current applications and SAR for oil spill detection and characterisation

-- Knowledge about oil spill preparedness and remediation.
+- specific knowledge about oil spill preparedness and remediation

 - knowledge of weathering processes of oil and environmental effects in relation to Arctic ecosystems, including basic ecological knowledge of Arctic ecosystems and their characteristics (seasonal variations, spring bloom, polar night).

-- Knowledge of the laboratory methods used to characterize the oil properties in relation to spills.
+- good knowledge of the laboratory methods used to characterize the oil properties in relation to spills

-- Knowledge of environmental monitoring guidelines and methods.
+- specific knowledge of environmental monitoring guidelines and methods.

 Upon completing the course, the students will be able to:

 - perform a holistic risk assessment of a specific industry activity in the Arctic and suggest risk mitigation and reduction strategies

-- Collect data during fieldwork, perform chemical analyses and interpret results.
+- collect data during fieldwork, perform chemical analyses and interpret and present results

 - use the SINTEF Oil Weathering Model to predict the fate and behaviour of an oil spill